rnpbr/opennetworking-docs/docs/en/Laboratórios/Contribua/Guia Criando Imagens para Representar Laboratórios.md

 # Guide: Creating Images to Represent Labs

-This guide teaches you how to create images representing network topologies for labs, using the [Draw.io](http://draw.io/) template provided in the repository.
-The images must follow the project's visual identity and be saved in **SVG** format within the correct folder.
+This guide teaches how to create images representing network topologies for labs, using the [Draw.io](http://draw.io/) template provided in the repository.
+The images should follow the project's visual identity and be saved in **SVG** format inside the correct folder.

 ---

 ### 1. **Opening the Template**

-In the root of the `docs/Templates` repository, you will find a [**Draw.io**](http://draw.io/) template, which you can see below.
+In the repository's root `docs/Templates`, you will find a [**Draw.io**](http://draw.io/) template.
+You can see it below.
 Open the file and you will see that it already contains all the necessary components to create network topologies, including:

 ![Draw.io Template](../../img/Template_redes_abertas.svg)